openstack-archive/fuel-web/docs/develop/env.rst

   -f - Documentation format [html,signlehtml,latexpdf,pdf,epub]

-For example, if you want to build HTML documentation you can just use this thispt like this:
+For example, if you want to build HTML documentation you can just use this script, like this:
 ::

   ./build-docs.sh -f html -o